ludlun04/IDATA2301-Project/DESIGN.md

 These measures ensure that the user is naturally guided towards seeing the most important content first.

 ### Images
-Images sourced from finn and pixabay
+Images sourced from finn.no and pixabay.com
-Images used only by the frontend are located in the assets folder of the frontend application.
+Images used only by the frontend will be located in the assets folder of the frontend application.

-The images related to the cars are stored in the database.
+The images related to the cars should be stored in the database.
 This decision was made to easily map between entities in the database and their respective images, ensuring semantic integrity.
 However, this approach does entail a drawback.
 It takes longer for the images to load to the webpage.

 For the landing page we have text on the image, since the image will act as a background.
 For the rest of the website the text will always be next to the images.